Elliott Gould: Early life

 Gould was born in Bensonhurst, Brooklyn, New York City.
 His mother, Lucille (née Raver), sold artificial flowers to beauty shops, and his father, Bernard Goldstein, worked in the garment business as a textiles buyer.
-His family was Jewish, and his grandparents were from Ukraine, Poland, and Russia.
+His family is Jewish, with his grandparents migrating from Ukraine, Poland, and Russia.
 He graduated from the Professional Children's School.

 Career

 Early roles

 Gould began acting on Broadway in the late 1950s, making his professional debut in a minor role in the musical Rumple (1957).
 The musical starred Eddie Foy Jr., Gretchen Wyler, and Stephen Douglass with music and lyrics by Ernest G. Schweikert and Frank Reardon.
 He followed this with small parts in successful productions such as the Betty Comden and Adolph Green musical Say, Darling (1958–59) featuring Robert Morse, David Wayne, and Vivian Blaine.
 He also appeared in the French musical Irma La Douce (1960–61) with Elizabeth Seal and Clive Revill.